vahidzafari/vahidzafari/README.md

-# Hi, I'm Vahid
+# _Hi, I'm Vahid_

-I started learning the university courses myself from https://github.com/ossu/computer-science#intro-cs.
-I always like to be a full-stack designer and developer who can mix architecture with the code.
+I started learning the university courses myself from <https://github.com/ossu/computer-science#intro-cs>.
+I always like to be a full-stack designer and engineer who can mix architecture with the code.
 I am a tech enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Some of my hobbies are mountain climbing, reading books, swimming, creating handcrafted software, and learning new things.

-## My experiences

-#### Architecture:
-I use MVC, Transactional Design, N-Tier, Port & Adapter, Event sourcing, Event driven, Outbox pattern, CQRS, Repository pattern, and DDD architecture depending on the project requirements.
-I use Monolith for short-term and Microservice for Long-term software support.
-Use event storming to design an event driven system (Miro or Draw.io).
-Depending on the architecture use Unit test (jest, pytest), Integration test (jest, pytest), BDD (Cucumber).
-Use design patterns, SOLID patterns, IOC, and application best practices to raise the code quality.

-#### Frontend:
-Creating a chat application with technologies like webrtc, RBAC, admin panel, MVVM architecture, Atomic Design (For components), and web socket for live interaction.
-Working on vue and react frameworks.
-Use UI use cases like Material Design.
-Use stores like Redux and Vuex.
-Has experience in Nuxt and Next frameworks.

-#### Backend:
-I don’t stick to just one framework or programming languages.
-Running a backend service to properly work is like managing many services, languages and communications to handle a single request.
-Use Logging (Sentry), Security, CAP theorem, Oauth 2 server, Kong API Gateway.
-Use Restful APi for microservices, Graphql for Monolith, and gRPC for streaming.
-Has experience in Django, Flask, Nestjs Frameworks.
-Use Apache Bench to test application resilience and concurrent requests.

-#### Application:
-Running an E-commerce application for buying a product and redirecting to payment gateway then shipping the products.
-Running exchange cryptocurrency application to buy and sell cryptocurrency along with payment gateway, and use crypto core like Bitcoin, Ethereum, … or handle a connection to Binance or Kucoin REST API.
-Running a chat application with Webrtc technology over Janus Gateway to connect a client to a consultant.

 <h3 align="left">My contact:</h3>
 <p align="left">Find out more about me & feel free to connect with me here:</p>